 NBF Research Project Title: “T Cell Cytokine Secretion in a Murine Model of Transfusion-associated ImmunoModulation (TRIM).”

-Jim Gorham received the MD PhD degrees from New York University in 1992 and completed residency training in Laboratory Medicine as well as post-doctoral research experience in Immunology at Washington University.
-He joined the faculty at Dartmouth Medical School in 1998 and began his independent research lab focusing on the role of cytokines in modulating immune responses, garnering the NBF grant as his first extramural funding.
+Jim Gorham, MD PhD, completed residency training in Laboratory Medicine as well as post-doctoral research experience in Immunology at Washington University.
+He joined the faculty at Dartmouth Medical School in 1998 and directed an independent research lab on the role of cytokines in modulating immune responses, garnering the NBF grant as his first extramural funding.
 While at Dartmouth, Dr. Gorham completed a Fellowship in Transfusion Medicine.
-He was recruited to UVA in 2015, where he serves as Chief of the Division of Laboratory Medicine, and Medical Director of Transfusion Medicine Services.
+Since 2015, Dr. Gorham has served as the University of Virginia’s Chief of the Division of Laboratory Medicine, and Medical Director of Transfusion Medicine Services.
 Dr. Gorham has made research contributions in a variety of fields, including not only Transfusion Medicine, but also Immunology, Hepatology, and Genetics.
 Dr. Gorham has published widely, held several NIH and non-NIH grants, served on multiple NIH study sections, and been a consistently loyal grant reviewer for the NBF for many years.
 Dr. Gorham chairs the NBF Scientific Research Grant Review Committee.

 Professor of Laboratory Medicine and Pediatrics

 Medical Director of the Apheresis Service

 Associate Medical Director of the Transfusion Medicine Service

 “Early career funding by the National Blood Foundation was instrumental in allowing Dr. Hendrickson the time and resources to develop her red blood alloimmunization research ideas.
 The NBF grant that Dr. Hendrickson was awarded also provided her with confidence that her research ideas were worthy of exploration.”